ibm-cloud-architecture/refarch-cognitive-prod-recommendations/README.md

 npm install
 npm run dev build
 ```
-* Point your browser to `http://localhost:3001`, select the `Support Bot` the advisor will display:
+* Point your browser to `http://localhost:3001`, select the `Support Bot` the advisor will display the chat panel:
 ![](docs/advisor_1.png)
+The 'select' widget is for demonstration to select one of the predefined customer.

 ## Watson Conversation Logic
 For deep dive tutorial on Watson Conversation see [this documentation](https://www.ibm.com/cloud/garage/tutorials/watson_conversation_support).
 Ib this implementation there is one intent to assess the relocation question.
 One entity to define the potential subscription a customer may have.
 The values for this entities could come from a MDM reference data.
 The dialog flow is simple with one main node to process the relocation request.